 - 1. After the completion of the 3rd semester, Content Exam I will be administered. - 2.
 Students must score a 80% to pass the exam. - 3.
 Three chances will be allowed.
 There must be at least 14 days between one test and the other. - 4.
 Remediation will begin after the 2nd failed attempt.
 This remediation will include individualized assistance with the program director and student. - 5.
 Summer enrollment/participation will continue while student completes remediation requirements. - 6.
 Three unsuccessful attempts will result in the student being placed on academic probation for the fall semester. - 7.
 Students will be directed to the MAT probation policy- If probation is due to failing to meet the 80% threshold on Content Exam I- the student must meet both the 3.0 semester GPA AND successfully complete Content Exam II in AT 555 to be removed from probation.

 Second Year

-Summer- Term IV- 10 hours
+Summer- Term IV- 8 hours

-AT 540 Psychosocial Strategies in Athletic Training AT 545 Advanced Diagnostic Imaging (Supplemental clinical rotation) 1 AT 550 Introduction to Pharmacology 3 AT 570 General Medical Conditions Assessment (Supplemental clinical rotation) 3
+AT 540 Psychosocial Strategies in Athletic Training 2 AT 550 Introduction to Pharmacology 3 AT 570 Evaluation and Treatment of Medical Conditions (Supplemental clinical rotation) 3

 Fall- Term V- 10 hours